RackunSec/Penetration-Testing-Grimoire/Flow Charts/Privilege Escalation/windows.md

 C:> wmic qfe get Caption,Description,HotFixID,InstalledOn | findstr /C:"KB.." /C:"KB.."
 ```
 Then do a search in Exploit-DB with `searchsploit` in Kali Linux.
-## Browser Credentials
+## Powershell Scripts
-Browser credentials could lead to escalation if the credentials are reused on other systems and services.
+Below are a few different Powershell scripts and resources to test during the privilege escalation phase of the penetration test.
 ### PowerUp
 The [PowerUp Power Shell script](https://github.com/PowerShellMafia/PowerSploit/tree/master/Privesc) PowerSploit module can be used to search for injectable DLLs, service permissions, autologin credentials, web configuration credentials and many other areas of the OS and FS that can be used specifically for privilege escalation.
 ### JAWS
 [JAWS](https://github.com/411Hall/JAWS) is a PowerShell script designed to help penetration testers (and CTFers) quickly identify potential privilege escalation vectors on Microsoft Windows systems.
 It is written using PowerShell 2.0 so 'should' run on every Windows version since Windows 7.
 ### PowerLess
 [Powerless](https://github.com/M4ximuss/Powerless) is a batch script that will do Windows enumeration and save the output to a file.
 NOTE: *Also (although the script will run without it), it recommened you copy (an older verison of) AccessChk.exe to the same location.
 It is recommended you use an older version of AccessChk.exe as the latest verison will not work on some older Windows machines.* You can get Accesschk.exe from [here](https://github.com/weaknetlabs/Penetration-Testing-Grimoire/blob/master/Privilege%20Escalation/windows-binaries/accesschk.exe).

-### Windows Exploit Suggester
+## Windows Exploit Suggester
 [The Windows Exploit Suggester](https://github.com/GDSSecurity/Windows-Exploit-Suggester) is a simple python script that will utilize the output of the `systeminfo` DOS command.
 Below you will find the basic usage,
 ```
 C:> systeminfo > systeminfo.txt